 Residential developers, home builders and community planners should consider designing propane into homes.
 States and municipalities should consider incentivizing propane as personal and community options so that the next time severe weather hits, more people will be protected from outages.
 Propane will allow homeowners to maintain the luxuries of modern life even during severe weather conditions, and recovery resources can be focused on other families in need.

 For example, many rural and suburban homes in New England could use propane from tanks installed on their properties to heat their homes.
 Or in Texas, homes with dedicated propane tanks could have any of the following: heat, hot water, cooking and even electricity through a generator that runs on propane.
 This would free space in the natural gas pipelines to supply power plants, and it is much more environmentally friendly than using electricity produced by burning petroleum or coal.

-Propane is affordable and is generally transported by truck, so it is separate from the traditional pipelines and power lines that are disrupted so often in severe weather.
-Propane is stored on-site, so it is available in weather emergencies, and widespread adoption would free space in the natural gas pipelines to supply power plants.
+Propane is affordable and is generally transported by truck, so it is separate from the traditional pipelines and power lines that are so often disrupted in severe weather.
+Propane is stored on-site, so it is available in weather emergencies.

 Propane by itself is non-toxic and is not a greenhouse gas.
 When burned, it releases less carbon dioxide and is better for the environment than diesel fuel and gasoline.
 In the past, when severe weather has limited the availability of natural gas, harmful emissions spiked as communities turned to coal and oil to provide electricity.
-But this doesn’t have to be the case.
 Equipping homeowners with the ability to use propane for some basic household needs when the power or natural gas is out would help reduce the environmental harm caused by oil and coal.

 Bottom line: Propane is a reliable option for communities looking for personal energy security.